UNF Affordability Counts Initiative

 Thank You For Making It Count

-Since joining this statewide initiative in Summer 2019, 139 UNF faculty have participated, resulting in 251 courses awarded the Affordability Counts medallion for a combined average cost of required course materials at $5/credit.
-Thanks to all those faculty members for their commitment to lowering educational costs for students.
+Since joining this statewide initiative in Summer 2019, 146 UNF faculty have participated, resulting in 265 courses awarded the Affordability Counts medallion for a combined average cost of required course materials at $5/credit.
+Thanks for your commitment to lowering educational costs for students.

 This horizontal-bar chart shows the number of UNF courses in each college that have been awarded an AC medallion.